Legislation and Policy Advocacy

 What are the policies and compliance for student records retention in private schools?

 Private Schools leaders are required by state law to ensure student records are accessible long-term should the school permanently close.
-A school that no longer is in operation still has a responsibility to account for official student records.
-A sister school, accreditation organization, associated church or records firm such as https://www.parchment.com/ are examples of relationships private schools have established to fulfill this obligation.
+A school that is no longer in operation still has a responsibility to account for official student records.
+A sister school, accreditation organization, or associated church are examples of relationships private schools have established to fulfill this obligation.

 How do I find out about Federal Title Funds for support of students and teachers?